CecchiLinux/wikipedia-geoEdits/README.md

 # Scalable And Cloud Programming exam

-WikiGeoEdits project is realized for the course of Scalable And Cloud Programming.
+WikiGeoEdits is realized for the course of Scalable And Cloud Programming.
+The aim of the course is experiment a novel programming style that makes it easier to scale your small problem to the large by leveraging on Scala and Spark.